 WHEN IN THE FITTING ROOM

 A great lesson I learned when venturing into the fitting rooms of past menswear outlets is that your average floor tailor will usually try to serve their customers in the most expeditious way possible.
 After all, these stores are running a business; alterations take time, and time is money.
-In some cases, and as a direct result of the time restrictions, floor tailors are often directed by store owners to make as few alterations as possible to get you out the door quicker; that's just a reality.
+In some cases, and as a direct result of the time restrictions, store owners often direct floor tailors to make as few alterations as possible to get you out the door quicker; that's just a reality.

 This is an essential consideration for a few reasons; firstly, it allows you to prepare better as you invest in your most essential wardrobe piece.
 Secondly, it helps you manage your expectations so you don't feel underwhelmed when you try on the first suit tailored to you.
 Lastly, it solidifies the necessity for finding a tailor you can build a relationship with and learn to trust.
 This last point is critical and genuinely separates the boys from the men regarding a gentleman's style.